JCSDA/jedi-docs/docs/learning/tutorials/level2/envar-mpas.rst

 and the analysis increment (with suffix ``MPASAMB``) for the variable ``uReconstructZonal``, which is the zonal component of horizontal velocity at the center of MPAS mesh cells.
 Please see the :ref:`analysis-inc-diag-mpas` section of the mpas-jedi :doc:`Diagnostics <../../../inside/jedi-components/mpas-jedi/diagnostics>` documentation for further information on the ``plot_inc.py`` script.

 If you are using a Vagrant container, then you can view the files on your local system under the ``vagrant_data`` directory.
+Or, you can view the files from within the container using the linux ``feh`` program, provided your ``DISPLAY`` environment variable is set up correctly (see comments in Step 4 of the :doc:`Run JEDI-FV3 in a Container<../level1/run-jedi>` tutorial).

 Users may want to try plotting other variables, such as ``uReconstructMeridional``, ``theta``, ``qv``, or ``surface_pressure``.